cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ventilation is calculated as V<sup><b>.</b></sup><sub>A</sub>=(V<sub>T</sub>-V<sub>D</sub>)\*RR where V<sup><b>.</b></sup><sub>A</sub> is the alveolar ventilation in liters per minute and V<sub>D</sub> is the volume of the conducting airways that is referred to as the anatomical dead space.
 This is the region of respiratory tract where no gas exchange takes place.
-In the %BioGears
-%Respiratory Model, the volume of the dead space is calculated from the values assigned to the right and left anatomic dead space nodes.
+In the %Respiratory Model, the volume of the dead space is calculated from the values assigned to the right and left anatomic dead space nodes.
 These nodes have continuously changing volumes due the compliances that are connected to the nodes.
 The right and left anatomic dead space volumes when compared to the right and left alveoli volumes are shown in Figure 8.
 When the patient weight is factored into the